lfhacks/General-LeapFrog-game-research/Torus Games/DPAK.md

 This container format is used in almost every Torus Games release on the GBA, Leapster and Didj.

 It stores sprites, maps, level layouts and palette data.
-The said data can also be compressed (and the compression format names are sort of known), but the actual algorithms used are unknown.
+The said data can also be compressed (and the compression format names are sort of known), but the exact algorithms used are unknown.
+LZW is likely to be the [Lempel-Ziv-Welch](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch) compression algorithm, however LZB seems to be a custom variation of the [LZ77 and LZ78](https://en.wikipedia.org/wiki/LZ77_and_LZ78) algorithms that LZW is based on.

 Here's a list of LeapFrog games that used it:
 - Cars